Taikiy49/Intel-Data/README.md

-Interact with AI Gemini chatbot
+Interact with AI Gemini chatbot:

 <img width="739" alt="Car_Review" src="https://github.com/Taikiy49/Intel-Data/assets/90120932/10e64c59-1aec-497e-993d-5408b8f76acd">

-Domain from ngrok sever: https://2de2-164-67-154-31.ngrok-free.app
 # Community
 This dataset is intended for various applications such as sentiment analysis, natural language processing, and AI decision-making processes related to car purchases.
 The dataset can be utilized to train machine learning models for tasks like review sentiment classification, recommendation systems, and more.